He korero whakarapopoto

 A number of pacifist groups formed during the First and Second world wars.
 Many were based on Christian ideals, and some were women’s groups.

 From the 1960s, with the threat of nuclear war, the peace movement became strong in New Zealand.
-In 1984 the government declared New Zealand the first officially anti-nuclear country in the developed world.
+Legislation in 1987 made New Zealand the first officially anti-nuclear country in the developed world.